 Level-sensitive interrupts require an End of Interrupt (EOI) message (described below) to be transmitted to acknowledge the servicing of the interrupt.
-A subsequent level-sensitive interrupt using the same vector will is not be sent until an EOI message has been received.
+A subsequent level-sensitive interrupt using the same vector is not sent until an EOI message has been received.
 Edge-triggered interrupts do not signal the servicing of the interrupt.
-Only the vector will be is returned in the EOI.
+Only the vector is returned in the EOI.